klarkc/pure-vue/README.md

 - We don't define a module with `module` keyword, the module definition is set by the SFC compiler before purs compilation.
 - The only exported function is `setup`, that is used as [setup hook](https://vuejs.org/api/composition-api-setup.html) in component options by the SFC compiler.

-## Future
+## Roadmap

-Today we're setting template names using the `UnwrapRef` constructors, but I believe we can remove them by moving this responsability to the SFC compiler using purescript AST (complicated solution) or just compiled JavaScript function name (easier).
+- Today we're setting template names using the `UnwrapRef` constructors, but I believe we can remove them by moving this responsability to the SFC compiler using purescript AST (complicated solution) or just compiled JavaScript function name (easier).
+- How we'll manage internal and external PureScript module dependencies.
+- How other components are gonna be imported from the PureScript side.

 ⚠️ This is a Work in Progress